 Or the woman who effectively replaced Clanton, 22-year-old Shialee Grooman, who tweeted in 2013….

 See a pattern?

-So, Charlie Kirk needed a damage-control black face and found one from the ghetto of Stamford, Connecticut.
+Charlie Kirk urgently needed a damage-control black face, found a more-than-willing and ready one from the ghetto of Stamford, Connecticut.

 Candace Owens, despite the smiles, doesn’t think much of real conservatives and has openly said as much.
 That is, until in futility she attempts to scrub the evidence of her social justice warrior past. (see Degree180 founder: Candace Owens)

 Degree180 launched a full-scale investigation into the bat-shit-crazy antics of the Republican Tea Party and the results are not-so-shocking to say the least:

 Yes, we can officially confirm that our beloved Republican Tea Party is being led by the Mad Hatter and us millennials have been thrust into their wonderland.
 The good news is, they will eventually die off (peacefully in their sleep, we hope), and then we can get right on with the OBVIOUS social change that needs to happen, IMMEDIATELY.